 Learn to write your own functions so that you can do new things such as count the number of cells with a specified background colour.

-If you are running Office 2003 after support ends you should ensure that you upgrade so that you continue to receive security upgrades.
+If you are still running Office 2007 (or Office 2010) after support ends you should ensure that you migrate to ensure you receive security upgrades.

 Users often find that they are disorientated when they first move to new versions of Excel.
-However in only 2-3 weeks you will be working faster and more quickly.
+However in only 2-3 weeks you will be working faster and more efficiently.